 Treasury credit risk is the risk of Treasury counterparties failing to meet their obligations to the Society.
-The Society's counterparties are primarily banks and building societies.
-The transactions that give rise to counterparty credit risk are treasury investments, safe custody arrangements, repurchase agreements and derivative transactions.
+The Society's treasury counterparties are primarily banks and building societies.
+Exposures to wholesale (counterparty) credit risk are experienced through treasury investments, safe custody arrangements, repurchase agreements and derivative transactions.

 Treasury investments are generally unsecured and give rise to exposure to the financial institution.
-The criteria for investments with unrated building societies include size of asset base, gross capital ratio, reserves, subordinated liabilities, subscribed capital and most recent and last 3-years' average profit.
+The criteria for investments with unrated building societies include the size of the asset base, gross capital ratio, reserves, subordinated liabilities, subscribed capital and most recent and last 3-years' average profit and, where appropriate, the credit rating.